 Your storage options here are 128GB, 256GB or 512GB.
 If you want more storage t you’ll need to opt for the 1TB iPhone 13 Pro or iPhone 13 Pro Max.
 There isn’t microSD support, so you’ll be using your phone’s storage and iCloud here.

 Apple previously offered a 64GB model as its starting edition, but that isn’t an option here.
 We think that’s a positive since it wasn’t a huge amount of storage for most people, and it was easy to fill that up with apps, games, and some photography.

 5G connectivity also returned on the iPhone 13 mini, so you’ll be able to easily connect to next-gen networks as long as your carrier and plan support them and you’re in an area with 5G coverage.

 iOS 15 software is available on the iPhone 13 mini as a default, and we expect to see this handset get updates for at least the next few years.
 Apple often updates its devices for six years or so, which we expect this to continue.

-This new software isn’t a major change from iOS 14, but it includes a variety of new features that make this a smoother experience.
+This release isn’t a major change from iOS 14, but it includes a variety of added features that make this a smoother experience.